segmentationf4u1t/trae_telemetry_research/README.md

 ---

 ByteDance has made efforts toward transparency, and the recent outreach by the Trae team is a step in the right direction.
-However, disabling telemetry must be meaningful — not decorative.
+They worked around the clock to ship quick clarifications to UI inside IDE and from rumors the team is working on privacy mode.

 All traffic was captured using standard monitoring tools.
 Findings are reproducible, and further testing is encouraged.